-Easter Eggers are great for beginners because they lay consistently (about 250 eggs per year) – and they lay a variety of egg colors!
+Easter Eggers are great for beginners because they lay consistently (about 250 per year) – and they lay a variety of shell colors!
 Because there is no standard for this chicken breed, one Easter Egger can look quite different from another.

 They will lay eggs of varying colors that range from light blue, seafoam green, dark green, brow, and even pink.
-Each chicken only lays one color egg though.
-There’s also no telling what color eggs your hen will lay until they pop out of her!
+Each chicken only lays one color shell though.
+There’s also no telling what color your hen will lay until they pop out of her!

 You can read more about Easter Eggers here.

 With its unusual look, the frizzle chicken is a special bird.
 While not a breed per se (but rather, any breed that’s also developed the “frizzled feathers”), they have plumage that curls upward and outward from the body instead of lying flat against the body like a ‘normal’ hen.
 This is called “Frizzling”.

 Their feather will often look untidy or windswept depending on the breed of chicken, but it should be soft to the touch.

 They’re great for beginners because they’re sweet and friendly, and enjoy human companionship.
 Just remember that they aren’t prolific layers, but will produce 120 to 150 cream tinted ones per year.